-As of December 31, 2013 and 2012, the Company was owed principal amounts (excluding penalties, interest, and additional payments) of \$1,282,398 and \$2,375,713, respectively, from Amarant from the sale of 100% of the Company's interest in the GGV, which held the Pureo mining assets in Chile and 100% interest in its wholly owned subsidiaries Global Oro LLC and Global Plata LLC which are each 50% owners of Minera Global Chile Limitada, all as part of the amended agreement closed on December 2, 2011.
-The total amount due to the Company as per the Partial Final Award in favor of the Company as of December 31, 2013 was \$2,512,312 as a liquidated principal debt plus accrued interest of approximately \$113,900 calculated at 12% interest.
-The Company did not receive the \$1,000,000 due on December 15, 2011.
-From April 1, 2012 through September 30, 2012, the Company was promised additional compensation from Amarant and its principal, Mr. Johan Ulander, of additional compensation in exchange for concessions given to Amarant and its principal, Mr. Johan Ulander, as more fully described below.
-The Company wrote down principal amounts of \$1,282,398 and \$1,817,276 as of December 31, 2013 and 2012, respectively, as impairment as Amarant has made partial payments but has yet to pay the full principal amounts due in full.
-Amarant has reportedly assigned its interest to Alluvia Mining Limited, a public limited liability company incorporated under the laws of Jersey ("Alluvia"), an assignment which the Company conditionally consented as of June 15, 2012, but as of December 31, 2013, the conditions have not been met by any of Amarant or Mr. Ulander.
+As of December 31, 2014 and 2013, the Company was owed principal amounts (excluding penalties, interest, and additional payments) of \$16,868,570 and \$1,282,398, respectively, from Amarant from the sale of 100% of the Company's interest in the Compania Minera Global Gold Valdivia S.C.M. company ("GGV") (and the June 26, 2014 arbitral final award), which held the Pureo mining assets in Chile and 100% interest in its wholly owned subsidiaries Global Oro LLC and Global Plata LLC which are each 50% owners of Minera Global Chile Limitada, all as part of the amended agreement closed on December 2, 2011.
+The Company wrote down principal amounts of \$16,868,570 and \$1,282,398 as of December 31, 2014 and 2013, respectively, as impairment as Amarant has made partial payments but has yet to pay the full principal amounts due in full.
+Amarant has reportedly assigned its interest to Alluvia Mining Limited, a public limited liability company incorporated under the laws of Jersey ("Alluvia"), an assignment which the Company conditionally consented as of June 15, 2012, but as of December 31, 2014 and April 14, 2015, the conditions were not been met by any of Conventus, Amarant or Mr. Ulander.
+Amarant and Alluvia further entered into agreements with Gulf Resources Capital and other parties which the Company is researching to determine any of their liabilities.
+For details refer to Note 17 - Agreement and Commitment paragraph Conventus/Amarant Agreement.